 - The Governing body is required to meet its statutory duty as stated under section 3 (5) of the Children Act 1989.
 This refers to schools or any person who has care of a child ‘may …do what is reasonable in all circumstances of the case for the purpose of safeguarding or promoting the child’s welfare’.
 Therefore it may be necessary for the school to ‘hold’ a child whilst an investigation of concerns is carried out by the Police and Social Care.

-We have a number of staff trained as 'designated people' (DPs) for safeguarding and child protection.
-All concerns are notified to a DP in the first instance.
-Anyone, including parents and carers, can ask to speak to one of our DPs.
+Our Designated Safeguarding Lead for Child Protection is Mrs Oriana Dalton.
+All concerns are notified to a Designated Person in the first instance.
+Anyone, including parents and carers, can ask to speak to one of our Designated People.

 - Ori Dalton – Executive Headteacher